AIxRead

 Pronunciation of 'Philodendron'

-The word 'Philodendron' refers to a genus of tropical plants known for their lush foliage.
-It originates from Greek, combining 'philo' (love) and 'dendron' (tree).
-In English (en-US), it is pronounced as /ˌfɪləˈdɛndrən/.
+The word 'Philodendron' is derived from Greek, meaning 'tree-loving'.
+It refers to a genus of plants known for their large, decorative leaves.
+In English, it is pronounced as 'fil-uh-DEN-druhn'.

 Word Origin